koogar/Tacho-Stats/README.md

 For more details and updates, visit the [Tacho-Stats GitHub repository](https://github.com/koogar/Tacho-Stats).

-Gnat-Stats, Phat-Stats, Tacho-Stats, uVolume & HardwareSerialMonitor Copyright (C) 2016-2025  Colin Conway, Rupert Hirst and contributors
+Gnat-Stats, Phat-Stats, Tacho-Stats, uVolume & HardwareSerialMonitor Copyright (C) 2016  Colin Conway, Rupert Hirst and contributors

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; If not, see <http://www.gnu.org/licenses/>.

 ---

 [1]: https://github.com/koogar?utm_source=chatgpt.com "koogar (Tallman Labs) · GitHub"
 [2]: https://github.com/koogar/Tacho-Stats?utm_source=chatgpt.com "GitHub - koogar/Tacho-Stats: PC Hardware Performance Monitor for the ..."